Understanding the Training Levels of Executive Protection Dogs

 Level 3

 While many dog breeds can make very good protection dogs, two breeds rise above the rest.
-Both of these breeds were originally bred to be herding dogs, and those skills, which include sensing and reacting quickly to danger, as well as loyally protecting their fellow animals and humans, translate incredibly well to protection work.
+Both were originally bred as herding dogs, and their instincts for protection and quick response make them excellent candidates for high-level training.

 Belgian Malinois